 - Join study groups.
 Ask classmates how to join study groups or ask some of your classmates if they would like to meet at the library or other location and go over class notes before a test.
 Study groups are an excellent way to meet students and form friendships.

 - Participate in intramurals.
 Participating in intramural sports on campus is an excellent way to become connected to Lycoming.
 Joining an intramural team will give you the opportunity to meet other students with the same interests as you.
-Consider going to the recreation center to work out or joining an intramural team instead of leaving campus as soon as your classes are over.
+Consider going to the Keiper Recreation Center to work out or joining an intramural team instead of leaving campus as soon as your classes are over.

 - Find a job on campus.
 Working on campus is an excellent way to meet people.
-It gives you the opportunity to get to know staff, become more familiar with the campus and, by spending extra time on campus, you will become more aware of campus activities that you could join.
+It gives you the opportunity to get to know staff, become more familiar with the campus and, by spending extra time on campus, you will become more aware of campus activities that you can attend.

 Commonly Asked Questions: